-If treatment for seizures is indicated, medication is almost always the first step.
-There are many types of medications used to treat seizures and epilepsy.
-Medications are selected based on the type of seizure, age of the child, side effects, the cost of the medication, and the adherence with the use of the medication.
+There are many types of medications used to treat seizures and epilepsy in children.
+At the CHOP Neuroscience Center, we select medications based on the type of seizure, age of the child, side effects, cost of the medication, and adherence with the use of the medication.

 Medications used at home are usually taken by mouth (as capsules, tablets, sprinkles, or syrup), but some can be given rectally (into the child's rectum).
 If the child is in the hospital with seizures, medication by injection or intravenous (IV) may be used.